Wintellect/MSLearn/Building an AI Web App with Flask and Python/Includes/2-upload-photos.md

 	    return render_template("index.html")
 	```

-	The first statement imports a pair of functions from the Flask module you installed in the previous unit.
-The second statements invokes one of those functions to create an object named `app` representing the application.

-	TODO: Complete this description.
+	Currently, the app consists of a single page named **index.html** located in the "templates" subdirectory. **index.html** doesn't contain any special expressions at the moment — it is simply a static file — but that will change as you further develop the site.

-1. Open a Command Prompt or terminal window and `cd` to the project directory.
+1. Open a Command Prompt window or terminal and `cd` to the project directory.

 1. If you are running Windows, execute the following command to create an environment variable named FLASK_ENV that tells Flask to run in development mode: